Orthogonal-Research-Lab/Meta-brain-Models/README.md

 Meta-brain models are hybrid models that include both a representation-free component and a representation-rich component.
 As we can see from the diagram above, this relationship mimics the neocortical-thalamic system relationship of the mammalian brain, and can be made spatially explicit (the representation-rich component can "encase" or be "layered" on top of the representation-free component).

 Examples of a representation-free model includes Braitenberg Vehicles or Neural Networks.
 Examples of a representation-rich model (from our library) includes Contextual Geometric Structures or Ideological Connectionist models.
+We have a library of possible model configurations, or incorporate your own!

+This project involves three aims: creating models with different degrees of representational complexity, creating a layered meta-architecture that mimics the structural and functional heterogeneity of biological brains, and an input/output methodology that allows for the modeling of molecular and behavioral effects.

 General References:
 Brooks, R. (1991).
 [Intelligence without Representation](http://www2.denizyuret.com/ref/brooks/brooks.pdf). _Artificial Intelligence_, 47, 139-159.